The $W(E_6)$-invariant birational geometry of the moduli space of marked cubic surfaces: Naruki's compactification

 There is a natural compactification $\oZ$ of $Z$, the so-called \emph{minimal wonderful compactification} (cf. \cite{deconciniProjectiveWonderfulModels2018}), which Naruki describes as follows \cite{narukiCrossRatioVariety1982}.
 Let $X(\Sigma)$ be the $D_4$ Coxeter toric variety, i.e., the toric variety with torus $T_{\Lambda(D_4)}$ whose maximal cones are the $D_4$ Weyl chambers (cf. \cite{batyrevFunctorToricVarieties2011}).
 Connected components of intersections of the root hypertori $H_{\alpha}$ in $T_{\Lambda(D_4)}$ correspond to root subsystems of $D_4$ whose Dynkin diagrams look like Dynkin diagrams obtained by deleting vertices from the extended Dynkin diagram of $D_4$ \cite[Theorem 7.17]{alexeevADESurfacesTheir2020}.

-Blowing up $X(\Sigma)$ in the closures of the subvarieties of $T_{\Lambda(D_4)}$ corresponding to irreducible root subsystems of $D_4$ produces a smooth projective variety $\oZ$ such that $\oZ \setminus Z$ is a simple normal crossings divisor.
+Blowing up the $D_4$ toric variety $X(\Sigma)$ in the closures of the subvarieties of $T_{\Lambda(D_4)}$ corresponding to irreducible root subsystems of $D_4$ produces a smooth projective variety $\oZ$ such that $\oZ \setminus Z$ is a simple normal crossings divisor.
 Explicitly, $\oZ$ is obtained from $X(\Sigma)$ by blowing up 1 point (the identity of $T_{\Lambda(D_4)}$) corresponding to the $D_4$ root system itself, then 12 curves corresponding to $A_3 \subset D_4$ root subsystems, then 16 surfaces corresponding to $A_2 \subset D_4$ root subsystems.

 Naruki shows that the divisors of $\oZ$ over the $A_3$ curves are each isomorphic to $\bP^1 \times \oM_{0,5}$, and each can be blown down via the second projection $\bP^1 \times \oM_{0,5} \to \oM_{0,5}$ \cite{narukiCrossRatioVariety1982}.
 The resulting variety is his ``cross-ratio variety'' $\oY$, compactifying the moduli space of marked cubic surfaces.
 (On the interiors, the map $\oZ \to \oY$ is identified with the natural map forgetting the anticanonical cycle on the marked cubic surface.)